 We have yet to see renderings or dimensions for the other models in the lineup (though serial leaker Ice Universe has tweeted that the Ultra will have the same proportions as last year’s), but it’s a good bet that they will be online shortly.

-The other physical detail we believe we know is that the Tab S9 series as whole will have at least an IP67 rating, which means the tablets will be dust and water resistant up to depth of metre for 30 minutes – Ice believes the Ultra will have the even tougher IP68 certification.
-Even Apple hasn’t committed to an IP rating for any of its iPad models, so if genuine, this may be big win for Samsung.
+The other physical detail we believe we know is that the Tab S9 series as a whole will have at least an IP67 rating, which means the tablets will be dust and water resistant up to a depth of 1 metre for 30 minutes – Ice believes the Ultra will have the even tougher IP68 certification.
+Even Apple hasn’t committed to an IP rating for any of its iPad models, so if genuine, this may be a big win for Samsung.

 In terms of internal specifications, it’s widely assumed that all three Tab S9 core models will be powered by the Snapdragon 8 Gen 2 for Galaxy – that’s the customised version of the flagship chipset that debuted in the Galaxy S23 series, with some very slight overclocking compared to the regular edition.